Time for Kids has matched and assisted more than 5000 children and their families since 1960.

 How we work

-Our services and programs at Relationships Australia South Australia are based in an understanding of the social determinants of health and operate within a public health framework.
+Our services and programs at Relationships Australia SA are based in an understanding of the social determinants of health and operate within a public health framework.
 Our services and programs are designed to reduce risks to individual and family safety and strengthen protective factors, enabling improved wellbeing and social cohesion.

 Our services and programs support change by: